strucura/datagrids/README.md

     'conditions' => [
         ConditionBuilder::create()
             ->classes()
-            ->extending(AbstractGrid::class),
+            ->extending(AbstractDataGrid::class),
     ],
 ],
 ```

-This setup ensures that any class within the specified paths that implements the `GridContract` interface will be automatically discovered and registered as a grid in the application.
+This setup ensures that any class within the specified paths that implements the `DataGridContract` interface will be
+automatically discovered and registered as a grid in the application.

 ### Normalizers